MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 - $A$ will be split between the instances
 - But only after they're realized; because before that they must all have the same data.

+For the same reason we have this effect:
+- In a tree, instances of leave-clumps have different orientations.
+- I want to re-set their orientation to global z by using `align Euler to vector`
+- But that can't work before realization, because this rotation only has effect on the first instance?

+## Instance on points + Endpoint selection
+The selection refers to the parent's points, not the instance's.

+## Scaling elements from their individual center after having been realized
+Example: bunches of leaves:
+ - instances have been realized because I need their z to go back to global z
+ - now I want to stretch them out along x and y, but not z (to acchieve a Japanese look)
+ - but `Transform` scales from the global center out

+Thats what `Scale Elements` is there to solve.

 ## Align Euler to vector